zwets/kcst/README.md

 ## Introduction

 `kcst` predicts species and multi-locus sequence type from assembled or raw reads.
-It does this by comparing the kmers in the query sequences with those found in the MLST profiles, and picking the alleles most hit by the query.
+It does this by comparing the kmers in the query sequences with those found in the MLST profiles, picking the alleles best covered by the query.

 `kcst` does this 'all in one go'.
-Instead of first predicting species in order to pick the applicable MLST schema, it matches the query with _all_ MLST alleles at once.
+Instead of first predicting species in order to pick the applicable MLST schema, it matches the query across all MLST alleles.

-## Running

-    # Perform a kmer hit count of QUERY on SUBJECTS
-    ./kch [OPTIONS] SUBJECTS [QUERY]

-    # In progress: perform kmer counting ST
-    ./kcst [OPTIONS] SUBJECTS [QUERY]

-## Building
+## Quick Start

+Assuming you are on a GNU/Linux system, and you have just cloned `kcst` from GitHub, here are the steps to run it:

+* Install requirements

+  To build `kcst` you need a C++ compiler and GNU `make`.
+If your system doesn't already have these, figuring out how to install them should be easy.
+  On Ubuntu: `apt install g++ make`.

+  To run `kcst` you need GNU awk (`gawk`), which probably is already on your system, or else can be easily installed.
+On Ubuntu: `apt install gawk`.
+  `awk` is used by the wrapper scripts that drive the binary (C++) core.

+* Build Sources

       # Compile the sources
       cd src
       make

       # Optionally compile and run unit tests
       cd src/test
       make test

+* Run Core

+  The binary core of `kcst` is `khc` (for _k_mer _h_it _c_ount).
+It can be used standalone as a tool to rapidly compare two sequences for similarity:

+      cd src
+      ./khc

+* Run `kcst`

+    # Perform a kmer hit count of QUERY on SUBJECTS
+    ./khc [OPTIONS] SUBJECTS [QUERY]

+    # In progress: perform kmer counting ST
+    ./kcst [OPTIONS] SUBJECTS [QUERY]

+## Building

-## Installation
+## Installing

 `kcst` has no dependencies or installation requirements.
 Just run it.

+## Database

 ---